abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

   - instead of creating one instance of the same class for each component
   - This is super important when we have services that uses `Observables` to handle asynchronous data
     - because we don't want to create multiple instances of the service class that uses Observables which will create multiple subscriptions and not maintain the state of the data and the previous emissions

 ---

+### Why Dependency Injection is useful?

+- **Testing**

+  - When we use Dependency Injection, we can easily create a mock service and inject it in the component class when testing the component class
+  - This is not possible when we create an instance of the service class in the component class
+  - This way, we can test the component class without worrying about the service class

+  - Examples:

+    - example without Dependency Injection ❌

+      ```ts
+      const axios = require('axios');

+      class WikipediaSearch {
+        constructor() {
+          this.axios = axios.create({});
+        }

+        async search(term) {
+          const response = await this.axios.get(`https://en.wikipedia.org/w/api.php`, {
+            params: {
+              action: 'query',
+              format: 'json',
+              list: 'search',
+              srsearch: term
+            }
+          });
+          return response.data;
+        }
+      }
+      ```

+      - Here, whenever the class is instantiated, a new instance of `axios` is created, which makes it hard to test the class without making actual HTTP requests
+      - ex:

+        ```ts
+        const wikipediaSearch = new WikipediaSearch();
+        const data = await wikipediaSearch.search('test');
+        // This will make an actual HTTP request, which is not ideal for testing and will take time ❌
+        ```

+    - example with Dependency Injection ✅

+      ```ts
+      class WikipediaSearch {
+        constructor(axiosInstance) {
+          this.axios = axiosInstance;
+        }

+        async search(term) {
+          const response = await this.axios.get(`https://en.wikipedia.org/w/api.php`, {
+            params: {
+              action: 'query',
+              format: 'json',
+              list: 'search',
+              srsearch: term
+            }
+          });
+          return response.data;
+        }
+      }
+      ```

+      - Here, we can pass a mock instance of `axios` when testing the class, which makes it easy to test the class without making actual HTTP requests
+      - ex:

+        ```ts
+        // fake mock object for axios
+        const mockAxios = {
+          get: jest.fn().mockResolvedValue({ data: 'mock data' })
+        };

+        const wikipediaSearch = new WikipediaSearch(mockAxios);
+        const data = await wikipediaSearch.search('test');
+        // This will use the mock instance of axios, which is ideal for testing ✅
+        expect(data).toBe('mock data');
+        ```

+- Separate low-level services from the components that use them
+  - For example, if we have a service that fetches data from an API, we can separate the service from the component that uses the service, and this service will contain all the logic for fetching data from the API using low-level services like `HttpClient` or `axios`
+  - This also makes it easier to reuse the service in other components

+---